Ryan Larkin: NFB years

 At the National Film Board of Canada (NFB), Larkin learned animation techniques from the ground-breaking and award-winning animator Norman McLaren.
-He made two acclaimed short animated films, Syrinx (1965) and Cityscape (1966), before going on to create Walking (1969).
+He made two acclaimed short animated films, Syrinx (1965) and Cityscape (1966), before going on to create Walking (1968).
 Walking was nominated for an Academy Award in 1970 in the category Best Short Subject, Cartoon, but lost to It's Tough to Be a Bird by director Ward Kimball.
 Syrinx won many international awards.
 He went on to direct the award-winning short Street Musique, which premiered in 1972 and would be the last of his works, finished during his lifetime.

 He also contributed art work and animation effects to NFB films including the 1974 feature Running Time, directed by Mort Ransen, in which Larkin also played three bit parts.

 In 1975, the NFB commissioned Larkin to create a mural for the entrance foyer at its Montreal headquarters.
-Larkin, who was bi-sexual, delivered a piece featuring an adolescent boy with an erection, which the NFB removed from viewing.
+Larkin delivered a piece featuring an adolescent boy with an erection, which the NFB removed from viewing.
+Larkin stated that "the mural was meant to be a satirical commentary on masculinity.
+At the time there was a year-long festival going on about women's rights.
+It was supposed to be a comical relief from all their terrible, self-conscious seriousness.".

 Larkin left the NFB in 1982.

 Ryan, the film (2004)

 In later years, Larkin was plagued by a downward spiral of drug abuse, alcoholism and homelessness.
 By this time, estranged from his parents, he had developed a routine of spending his nights at Montreal's Old Brewery Mission, and his days panhandling at Schwartz's Deli, eating at Mondo Fritz, drinking beer at the Copacabana bar, or reading a book in the lounge at Welch's used book store.
-In 2004, he was back in the limelight when a 14-minute computer-animated documentary on his life, Ryan, by Canadian animator Chris Landreth, won the Academy Award for Animated Short Film and screened to acclaim at film festivals throughout the world.
+In 2004, he was back in the limelight when a 14-minute animated documentary on his life, Ryan, by Canadian animator Chris Landreth, won the Academy Award for Animated Short Film and screened to acclaim at film festivals throughout the world.
 Alter Egos (2004), directed by Laurence Green, is a documentary about the making of Ryan that includes interviews with both Larkin and Chris Landreth as well as with various people who knew Larkin at the peak of his success.